velascogringo/Thyroid-Disease-Prediction-with-Model-Deployment-Streamlit-App/README.md

 The project achieved a predictive model for thyroid disease, demonstrating strong performance across different machine learning and deep learning techniques.

 ## Model Deployment
 XGBoost model used in deploying the model, a powerful gradient boosting algorithm that is often used for various machine learning tasks including classification.
+The selected model was deployed using Streamlit app

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please feel free to fork the repository, make your changes, and submit a pull request.